labs14-stampd/frontend/README.md

 #### [Back end](https://github.com/labs14-stampd/backend) built using:

-#### Node

--    point one
--    point two
--    point three

-#### Express
+#### Node/Express

--    point one
--    point two
+-    Javascript in the backend
+-    Express allows for easy API creation
--    point three
+-    Middleware pattern

 #### GraphQL

--    point one
--    point two
+-    Built on top of express
--    point three
+-    One endpoint
+-    Schema is built into GraphQL playground

 #### PostgresQL

--    point one
--    point two
--    point three
+-    Works well with Heroku

 #### Web3

--    point one
--    point two
--    point three
+-    The only way or app can intergrate and deploy to blockchain networks -- needs more wordsmithing

 # APIs